 Nate Silver

-Founder, FiveThirtyEight | Author, "The Signal And The Noise"
+Founder, FiveThirtyEight | Bestselling Author, "The Signal And The Noise"

-Before he came to politics, he established his credentials as an analyst of baseball statistics.
+Before he came to politics, Silver established his credentials as an analyst of baseball statistics.
 He developed a widely acclaimed system called PECOTA (Player Empirical Comparison and Optimization Test Algorithm), which predicts player performance, career development, and seasonal winners and losers.
 He is the author of a series of books on baseball statistics, which include Mind Game, Baseball Between the Numbers, and It Ain't Over 'til It's Over.

-Nate has written for ESPN, Sports Illustrated, Slate, New York Sun, and The New York Times.
-His work has been reported in such publications as The New York Times, Newsweek, The Huffington Post, and Vanity Fair.
+Nate publishes his insights and statistical assessments of cultural phenomena to over 36,000 subscribers on his Silver Bulletin Substack.
+He has also written for ESPN, Sports Illustrated, Slate, New York Sun, and New York Times.
+His work has been reported in such publications as New York Times, Newsweek, Huffington Post, and Vanity Fair.
+He has been named one of Fast Company‘s 100 Most Creative People in Business, TIME's 100 Most Influential People, and Rolling Stone's 100 Agents of Change.

 Topics